 Eviction = Death

-Piggy sitting on the steps of San Francisco City Hall before the Crappies.
+Piggy on the steps of 812 Guerrero as part of Eviction Free San Francisco action.

 Google Lawyer Jack Halprin Runs From Tenants He's Evicting After They Block His Bus

 On December 16th, at 6:30 in the morning as it was still dark outside, tenants from 812 Guerrero and activists from Eviction Free San Francisco blocked the Google bus that Jack Halprin was going to ride, protesting his eviction of them.
 When he saw his bus blocked, he ran from the scene back to his house.
 Protestors followed him there, and picketed outside.